-From September, Cliveden’s newly conserved Sounding Chamber is re-opening to the public for very first time.
+Cliveden’s newly conserved Sounding Chamber is now re-open to the public for very first time.
 This mysterious room is believed to be one of the oldest remaining spaces on the estate, but it's original purpose is still unknown.
 Clues from archived documents, hidden funnels and architectural acoustics lead us to believe the room was intended to be used to enjoy music.
 And, to celebrate the Sounding Chamber's re-opening and honour it's suggested musical past, we've commissioned British composer and musician Errollyn Wallen to release 'The Cliveden Suite'; a four piece sound installation inspired by the four women of Cliveden.

 The Sounding Chamber

 In 2012, we began the five-year, £6 million restoration project on the South Terrace and below Sounding Chamber, one of the only elements of the 17th century house to have survived two devastating fires.
 The complex nature of the work meant the Chamber's doors were closed to the public whilst the conservation project was undertaken.
 Now the extensive work is complete, we're inviting you to step through the gilded gates and discover the secrets of Cliveden's Sounding Chamber.